-- a.
-Ensure buildings are set back progressively from the side and rear boundaries as building height increases so that buildings do not unduly affect existing or future development on adjoining properties by way of overshadowing, impinging on privacy, or unreasonably obstructing views; - b.
+- Ensure buildings are set back progressively from the side and rear boundaries as building height increases so that buildings do not unduly affect existing or future development on adjoining properties by way of overshadowing, impinging on privacy, or unreasonably obstructing views; - b.
 Ensure that the occupants of residential accommodation have the opportunity to enjoy the optimum use of winter sunlight; - c.
-Enhance opportunities for solar access to both the development site and adjoining properties; - d.
+Enhance opportunities for solar access to both the development site and adjoining properties;

+- d.
 Achieve varied and interesting streetscapes, good orientation of residential developments with regard to sun, shade, wind and neighbouring development, and effective use of allotments to create usable private open space and courtyards; - e.
 Ensure that buildings are compatible with the bulk, scale and character of the locality; - f.
-Ensure new development makes a positive contribution to the local streetscape - g.
-Minimise adverse impacts on the existing or future amenity of adjoining properties and the scenic or landscape quality of the locality; and - h.
-Provide flexibility for steeply sloping sites to best address streetscape, solar orientation and location for outdoor amenity areas.
+Minimise adverse impacts on the existing or future amenity of adjoining properties and the scenic or landscape quality of the locality; and - g.
+To provide flexibility for steeply sloping sites to best address streetscape, solar orientation and location for outdoor amenity areas.